 The improper security configuration process used in ServiceDesk Plus led to the vulnerability.

 Who is affected?

 This vulnerability affects ServiceDesk Plus (on-premises) customers of all editions using versions 11305 and below.

 The vulnerability has been addressed by fixing the security configuration process in the latest version of ServiceDesk Plus.

 How to find out if you are affected

 Click the Help link in the top-right corner of the ServiceDesk Plus web client, and select About from the drop-down to see your current version.
-If your current version (all editions) is 11138 or above, you might be affected.
+If your current version (all editions) is 11305 or below, you might be affected.